Understanding Fairness in Software Engineering: Insights from Stack Exchange: Background and Related Work

 \textsc{StEx} sites provide a rich source of information, offering insights into understanding practitioners' behaviors, interactions, and perspectives on specific themes \cite{Treude2011}.
 Many studies have used \textsc{SO} posts, comments, tags, and user profiles to gain insight into important topics.
 For example, Khristul et al. investigated human values violations in \textsc{SO} posts, finding that 315 out of 2000 random comments expressed concerns that linked posts contradict human values \cite{khristul2022}.
 Ferreyra et al. \cite{Ferreyra2022} studied developers’ self-disclosure behavior on \textsc{SO}, revealing that proactive users provide much less information in their profiles than reactive and unengaged individuals.
 These studies demonstrate that \textsc{SO} is a valuable data source for uncovering useful information about software developers’ behaviour and perspective.

-In this study, we are interested in the fairness problems software practitioners experience in software development.
+In this study, we are interested in the fairness problems software practitioners experience in software engineering.
 Practitioners place great trust in their peers, particularly local experts \cite{Rainer2003, Devanbu2016}.
 Therefore, software practitioners are more likely to rely on sources of knowledge they trust, such as \textsc{StEx} sites (including \textsc{SO}) which is referred to as Grey Literature (GL) \cite{benzies2006}.
 Researchers, on the other hand, often place great trust in peer-reviewed, published knowledge, such as journals and conference articles \cite{Kratz2015}.
-The difference in sources of knowledge might result in misunderstanding where researchers and practitioners have different perceptions of what is relevant \cite{Garousi2017} as well as the limited relevance and application of many research publications when applied in industry settings \cite{Garousi2019}.
+The difference in sources of knowledge might result in misunderstanding where researchers and practitioners have different perceptions of what is relevant \cite{Garousi2017}.
 We intend to fill this gap by looking into practitioners' discussions about fairness in SE on \textsc{StEx} sites and understand what aspects of fairness practitioners care about.